deep-machine-learning/Retrained-InceptionV3/README.md

  ```
  Fine tune the hyperparameters to your dataset and requirments.

+ ## Freeze graph from checkpoint model

+ The output of training will save the graph definition of the model in the .meta file and weights in the .data file saved in the DR_chpk directory.
+Unfortunately, these files cannot be directly used for prediction.
+We have to freeze the graph definition along with the weights in one .pb file.

+ This can be achieved by the **freeze_graph.py** file.

  ## FAQ

  1. What version of Tensorflow does this work on?